ccilab-doshisha/emer-cl/README.md

 # Embedding-based Music Emotion Recognition Using Composite Loss (EMER-CL)

+<font color="red">This repository was originally published on https://mu-lab.info/naoki_takashima/emer-cl and has been transferred from there because of the of the last author.</font>

 ## Build environment
 Please build the execution environment according to your own environment.